ghc-proposals/ghc-proposals/proposals/0000-fine-grained-unused-warnings.rst

 Proposed Change Specification
 -----------------------------

-The proposed change aims to distinguish between genuinely (or directly) unused bindings and transitively (or indirectly) unused bindings.
+The proposed change aims to distinguish between genuinely (or directly) unused bindings and indirectly unused bindings.
 While the warnings for directly unused bindings remain unchanged, the warnings for indirectly unused bindings will now be controlled by a new flag, ``-freport-indirectly-unused-bindings``, which is enabled by default.

-**Criteria for Transitively Unused Bindings:**
+1. **Directly Unused Bindings**: A binding *B* is **directly unused** if it is referenced only in *B*'s own strongly-connected component, or the body of an indirectly unused binding in *B*'s scope.

-1. **Directly Unused Bindings:** A binding is considered directly unused if it is not referenced in any part of the code.
-These bindings will generate the usual warnings as before.
+Viewing a set of definitions as a graph where each binding form a vertex, and each reference in the bindings definition to another binding forms a directed edge, the strongly connected component of a vertex *B* is the largest possible set of vertices including *B* such there is a path from any vertex to any other vertex.

-2. **Transitively Unused Bindings:** A binding is classified as transitively unused if it is used only within other (directly or indirectly) unused bindings.
+2. **Indirectly Unused Bindings:** A binding is classified as indirectly unused if it is used only within other (directly or indirectly) unused bindings.
 The warning for these bindings will be reported only if ``-freport-indirectly-unused-bindings`` and the relevant existing warning flags (e.g., ``-Wunused-top-binds``, ``-Wunused-local-binds``) are enabled.

-   A notable exception here is that local bindings are *not* considered transitively unused just because the top-level binding they are defined in is unused.
-They are only considered transitively unused if they are unused within the scope of the top-level definition.
+   A notable exception here is that local bindings are *not* considered indirectly unused just because the top-level binding they are defined in is unused.
+They are only considered indirectly unused if they are unused within the scope of the top-level definition.
 This is to avoid generating a lot of unhelpful warnings in these cases.

 3. **Recursive and Mutual Recursive Bindings**
     - If a binding is used only recursively, it is treated as unused.
-    - For mutually recursive bindings, if none of the bindings in the group are used outside their mutual recursion, each binding in the group is considered transitively unused.
+    - For mutually recursive bindings, if none of the bindings in the group are used outside their mutual recursion, each binding in the group is considered indirectly unused.
 The warning for each binding will list the other bindings in the group it is directly involved with, e.g.

     ::

       Foo.hs:6:1: warning: [-Wunused-top-binds]
           ‘b1’ is defined but used only in the following unused bindings: ‘b2’, ‘b4’

-4. **Import and `forall` Bindings:** The proposal also extends to warnings about transitively unused imports and ``forall`` binds.
+4. **Import and `forall` Bindings:** The proposal also extends to warnings about indirectly unused imports and ``forall`` binds.
 Both are considered to be unused if they are used only in definitions or type declarations of unused bindings, with the same direct vs. indirect distinction.

 **Warning References and Messages:**